mikemajesty/nestjs-boilerplate-tests_examples/README.md

 ## Architecture

+- `/jest/init.ts`: Test startup settings like envs and mocks.
 - `src/main.ts`: Application entry point.
 - `src/modules/`: Application modules, may contain; services, controller, repositories and etc.
 - `src/modules/common/`: Common modules that used for two or many modules.